The 2017 Toronto Fringe Festival is July 5-16, 2017.

 - We will never intervene in the artistic content of participating productions.
 These are your stories, this is your art.

 - Even though we’re a theatre festival, the Fringe is more than just theatre!
-There’s also dance, visual art, buskers, site-specific performances, and more…
+We also have dance, visual art, buskers, site-specific performances, and more…

 - The Fringe Club, our outdoor festival headquarters, has tons of free programming!

-- Lots of big shows got their start at the Toronto Fringe: The Drowsy Chaperone, Kim’s Convenience, ‘da Kink in My Hair, Mump and Smoot, My Mother’s Lesbian Jewish Wiccan Wedding, and most recently, A Musical of Musicals: The Musical.
-You might just catch the next big hit
+- Several big shows premiered at the Toronto Fringe: The Drowsy Chaperone, Kim’s Convenience, ‘da Kink in My Hair, Mump and Smoot, My Mother’s Lesbian Jewish Wiccan Wedding, and most recently: Bright Lights, Cam Baby and Life After.